ASSERT-KTH/sorald/docs/HANDLED_RULES.md

 #### Variables should not be self-assigned ([Sonar Rule 1656](https://rules.sonarsource.com/java/type/Bug/RSPEC-1656))

-Any assignment with equal left and right expression will be processed.
-Self-assigned variables inside methods or constructors will be removed, unless there exists both local variables provided through declaration or parameter inputs such as variable `int h` below and there is a field named identical to it `int h = 0` inside the same file.
-Any cases concerning invocations or self assignments by accessing another class field , such as `objectA.b = objectA.b` will be completely ignored (`this.a.b = this.a.b` will still be handled, since it starts from the current class).
-If both local variable and a field with identical name is present, then the left expression will be fixed by adding `this.` at the start of the expression to improved readability.
+Any assignment with identical left and right expressions will be processed.
+If the identifier being using in the self-assignment exists as both a local variable and a field, then the left expression will be changed by adding this. at the beginning of the expression.
+In any other case, including cases where there are invocations or access to another class field, such as objectA.b = objectA.b, the assignment will be removed.

 Example:
 ```diff